 With CCs and followers, you have several options available when you use email clients to update and manage ticket information.
-This article describes how ticket settings and email notifications work together and includes some best practices for admins and agents using email clients.
+This article describes how ticket settings and email notifications work together.
+It includes some best practices for admins and agents who use email clients.

 Sections in this article include: